Bear Sculpting Championships in Ilomantsi, Finland, 15 and 16 August 2019

-- Applications for the competition will be open from 1 March to 15 May 2018.
+- Applications for the competition will be open to 30 April 2019.
 Please register using the form that can be found on our website at https://msl.fi/karhufestivaali/english/registration-2017/.

 - A maximum of 25 sculptors will be entered in the competition in the order of the receipt of applications.